 This post may contain affiliate links.

 A well-planned fall vegetable garden can keep your season going well into the cooler months.
-Depending on your location and the tools you use, your garden could last right up through December!
+Depending on your location and the tools you use, your garden could last well into December!

 The key to a successful fall garden is good planning.
 You need to know what to plant at what time and create open spaces for those veggies.
 We do this through succession planting.
 We plant crops that we know will be cleared out by mid-summer in specific sections.
 We can then re-plant those sections of our garden later in the summer for harvested veggies in the fall.